Geeks in Phoenix

 Now, there are three (3) kinds of shortcuts in Windows 10;

-• File - which contains a link to a program, file, or folder.
+• File - contains a link to a program, file, or folder.

-• Internet - which contains a link to a file or website on the Internet.
+• Internet - contains a link to a file or website on the Internet.

-• Keyboard - which is when you press two (2) or more keys on the keyboard simultaneously.
+• Keyboard - when you simultaneously press two (2) or more keys on the keyboard.

-The third type of shortcut (Keyboard) is when you use a combination of keys on your keyboard to start a program or action.
+The third shortcut type (Keyboard) is when you use a combination of keys on your keyboard to start a program or action.
 Usually, these are applications or actions that you use frequently.
 You can even add keyboard shortcuts to File shortcuts on your Desktop.

 File and Internet shortcuts

 File and Internet shortcuts on the Desktop, Taskbar, and the Tiles section of the Start menu are relatively easy to create.
-To learn how to create File and Internet shortcuts quickly, check out the following article.
+To learn how to quickly create File and Internet shortcuts, check out the following article.

 How to create a shortcut in Windows 10